traumverloren/haute-codeture/haute-codeture.md

 ---

-# Project Plan:
+# Project Plan

 * Web app for user input
-* LEDs + microcontroller in clothing
+* LEDs + hardware in clothing
-* Socket.IO: relay messages from app to clothing
+* Socket.IO: send messages from app to clothing

 ^ Of course, I'll use SocketIO again